SinghRamanjot/funHtml/README.md

 # funHtml
 Inspired from instagram this is my attempt to mimick it.

-If you are unfamilira with how to run an html file:
+If you are unfamiliar with how to run an html file:

 Pull this repo to your local by cloning it.